 - The student will be able to interact with patients, families and all members of the health care team in a professional manner (with respect, compassion, empathy, altruism, honesty, accountability and excellence) at all times during the clinical clerkship.

 Students will spend all of their clinical time at Truman Medical Center, the primary training site of our Emergency Medicine residency.
-Truman Medical Center is a Level 1 Trauma Center with 67,000 adult patient visits per year.
 Students participate in direct patient care under the supervision of attendings and senior residents.
-A few days per week, students benefit from the presence of an additional “teaching resident” whose primary goal is to take student’s learning experience to the next level.
+Five days per week, students benefit from the presence of an additional “teaching resident” that helps take students’ learning experience to the next level.

 Students work an average of 12 eight-hour shifts, including one nursing shift and one or two ambulance ride-a-alongs with a local EMS agency.
 There is ample opportunity to see and perform a variety of procedures.
 We encourage our students to be active in the care of their patients, and we expect students to present patients directly to faculty.

 The UMKC/TMC Emergency Medicine faculty and chief residents have prepared medical student lectures, group discussions, workshops and simulations to challenge senior students and help them meet clerkship objectives.
-The schedule varies every month, and students will be provided a schedule on the first day of the clerkship.
+The schedule varies every block, and students will be provided a schedule on the first day of the clerkship.
+All UMKC medical students receive ACLS certification during orientation.

 We utilize the flipped classroom approach for many of our didactics.
 Each student receives an iPad at the start of the clerkship.
 Students access the clerkship’s iTunesU course to view the course content.
 Students are expected to spend on average 8-10 hours per week in self-directed study.
 The current clerkship lectures, case-based discussions and simulation activities include:

-- Hands-on Emergency Ultrasound Workshop (Kevin O’Rourke, M.D., Assistant Program Director and Fellowship-trained in Ultrasound)
+- Hands-on Emergency Ultrasound Workshop (Kevin O’Rourke, M.D., Assistant Program Director, and Andrew Balk, M.D.
+Both are Fellowship-trained in Ultrasound)

 - Pharmacology Lecture (Subject varies; Jeremy Hampton, Pharm D)